25,000 applied. Only an elite group of 1,074 were accepted.

 - Listen first; act second.
 Don’t assume that you know what needs to be done.
 Listen to all sides and make informed choices.

 - Respond with compassion.
-It’s important to remember that both sides of every issue has people who strongly believe in their cause.
+It’s important to remember that both sides of every issue have people who strongly believe in their cause.
 There is never just one side of the story.

-In 2002, the WASP were granted burial rights at Arlington National Cemetery and since that time numerous WASP have been buried or interred there.
-Now the Department of the Army, that manages Arlington National Cemetery, says that despite their service these brave women don’t qualify for burial at Arlington.
+In 2002, the WASPs were granted burial rights at Arlington National Cemetery and since that time numerous WASPs have been buried or interred there.
+Now the Department of the Army, which manages Arlington National Cemetery, says that despite their service these brave women don’t qualify for burial at Arlington.
 The best course of action is to urge Congress to change the law.

 If you would like to support these amazing pioneers, you can lend your name here.